- About Us ❯

 *We occasionally make offers which are lower than the standard entry criteria, to students who have faced difficulties that have affected their performance and who were expected to achieve higher results.

 LCCA strives to provide its students with both academic excellence, career focus and a friendly environment across all disciplines.
-Our boutique campus is located in Holborn, at the heart of central London, with a range of facilities and equipment, making it the perfect place to study.
+Our boutique campus is located in Tower Hill, London with a range of facilities and equipment, making it the perfect place to study.